Like all IF functions, AVERAGEIF will only calculate data within a spreadsheet if it meets specific criteria.

 - Press Enter

-That’s all you have to do to perform basic AVERAGEIF functions.
+That’s all you have to do to perform basic AVERAGEIF function in Google Sheets.
 But, they can get a little more complex.

 Comparison Operators and the AVERAGEIF Function

 Our above example was much neater than most real-life calculations you may need to make.
 In reality, you may need to work with only numerical figures and have to specify comparison criteria.
 That’s why the AVERAGEIF function is compatible with these six comparison operators: